Laparoscopic Ovarian Cystectomy – An Overview

 Results and Recovery after Laparoscopic Ovarian Cystectomy Treatment

-This surgery is mostly performed after administering general anesthesia to the patient in order to avoid any sort of discomfort or pain during the surgery.
+This surgery is mostly performed after administering general anaesthesia to the patient in order to avoid any sort of discomfort or pain during the surgery.

 As the laparoscopic ovarian cystectomy treatment is performed using minimally invasive surgical technique, the patient is likely to be discharged within a day of the surgery and can resume normal everyday activities immediately.